nextcloud/app_api/docs/tech_details/InstallationFlow.rst

 *Application should response with empty JSON, if initialization takes long time it should be done in background and not in this request handler.*

-.. note:: Starting from this point, all requests made by AppAPI contains authentications headers.
+.. note:: Starting from this point, all requests made by AppAPI contains :ref:`auth-headers`.

 If the application does not need to carry out long initialization, it can immediately execute an ``OCS request`` to ``/ocs/v1.php/apps/app_api/apps/status/$APP_ID`` with such a payload in json format::